forence/Awesome-Visual-Captioning/README.md

 ## Arxiv Update

 - Viewpoint Invariant Change Captioning
-- Not All Words are Equal : Video-specific Information Loss for Video Captioning
+- Not All Words are Equal : Video-specific Information Loss for Video Captioning(Jiarong Dong)
 - Hierarchical LSTMs with Adaptive Attention for Visual Captioning

 ## NLP